Updated: Jul 24

 Lucky enough to have these incredible products/herbs that are at arms length.
 They are here for you, me, all of us.

 It’s 15 minutes.
 Allow yourself to truly emerge into that moment.
-I am in my own world during that task.
+I am in my own world during this task.

 Plants are known to be a product of peace.